top of page

 Title: Emergence

-Following rejection of the recommended United Nations partition plan, the nascent state of Israel confronted both a civil war and war of extermination from its Arab neighbors.
+Following rejection of the recommended United Nations partition plan, the nascent Israeli state faced both a civil war and war of extermination from its Arab neighbors.
 As Jews were forced to abandon areas conquered by the Arab states, an Arab exodus ensued from what is now the State of Israel.

 Session 8